Dual Bachelor's-Graduate Degrees

 The Graduate School works closely with others on campus to develop innovative dual degree programs that allow students to earn their bachelor's degree and a graduate degree in a coordinated fashion.
 Opportunities exist in the humanities, social sciences, and sciences.

 We are pleased you are interested in pursuing a dual degree at Carolina!
-The listing above shows currently approved dual degree programs.
+The listing of dual bachelor's-graduate degrees shows currently approved dual degree programs.
 Programs will want to learn of your interest in pursuing both degrees as early as possible to best advise you.

 Please feel free to consult your academic advisor or director of undergraduate studies in your intended major for further information.